-Senator Feinstein has a long history as a champion for the environment and a staunch supporter of programs to fight global warming.
+Senator Feinstein has a long history as a champion for California’s environment.

 - Headwaters Forest Agreement.
 In 1999 Senator Feinstein helped secure $250 million in federal funds (a match for state funding) to purchase the 7,500-acre Headwaters Forest, the largest privately held stand of uncut old-growth redwoods.
 The agreement also helped preserve 12 additional groves of ancient redwood trees.